Court / Presiding Judge

 Summary of Reasoning

 This case dates back to a concert by Lebanese rock band Mashrou’ Leila in which a rainbow flag was raised.
-The defendants, Sarah Hegazy and Ahmed Alaa, faced charges of joining an outlawed group with the aim of disrupting societal cohesion and inciting debauchery.
+The defendants, Sarah Hegazy and Ahmed Alaa, faced possible charges of joining an outlawed group with the aim of disrupting societal cohesion and inciting debauchery.

 Legal & Judicial Implications